Getting Started#

 In this tutorial, you create a collection to store the Tabsdata functions and tables.
 Then, you implement a publisher to read the data from an external system and write to Tabsdata, a transformer to modify the data, and a subscriber to read the tables from Tabsdata and write the modified data to an external system.

-The tutorial shows you how to define, register, and manually trigger each function.
-It also demonstrates how easily automated triggering can execute the entire workflow.
+The tutorial shows you how to define, register, and trigger the functions.
+It also demonstrates how the downstream dependencies are automatically managed by Tabsdata.

-If you encounter any trouble with the tutorial, you might find help in Troubleshooting.
+If you encounter any trouble with the tutorial, you might find help in Troubleshooting, and reach out to us on Slack.

 While not required, you should install the Tabsdata Python package in a clean virtual environment.
 You can use python venv, conda or other similar tools to create and manage your virtual environment.

-Important: The virtual environment or alternative installation location must have Python 3.12.
+Important: The virtual environment or alternative installation location must have Python 3.12 or later.

 To install Tabsdata, run the following command in your command line interface (CLI):